-If you are a senior citizen and still working, you might need term life insurance to protect your family in case you aren’t around anymore to work and bring home that income.
+If you are a senior citizen and others still depend on you financially, you might need term life insurance to protect your family if you aren’t able to self-insure.

 And that brings up a very important point.

 No matter what policy you buy, make sure you read the fine print.
 That goes for group policies too.

 You want to make sure that the policy is issued by a reputable firm, that they’ll pay off if you die and they won’t deny benefits if you die within the first three years of coverage.